francocurotto/YDDM-re-old/NOTES.md

 decent UI later.
 I'm very happy with the results for now, and I only want to check for display errors like consecutive new lines.
 But after that, the dungeon implementation starts.

+# 2021-02-27
+Start implementing the dungeon!
+And for now is looking pretty good.
+I run a test for dimensioning dice nets and it works like a charm.
+Next step: implement dungeon_state and integrate the dungeon into the duel.
+At first the dungeon will not serve any prupose but it will be good to see that the players are dimensioning properly and the dungeon is displayed correctly.

+After that I have to implement monster movement.
+I have no ideaaaa how I'll do it.
+I need to implement an algorithm that computes the shortest path between two points in the dungeon path, taking into account impossible cases and obstacles (opponent monsters, items, monster lords).
+I know that I'll have to implement some type of well known shortest path algorithm, but I'm not sure which one will be the simplest to do (Breadth-first search?).
+Also I don't remember if player's own monsters count as obstacles or if monsters can move through them.
+I have to check that out.
+Maybe I'll have to finally download and play the game again??
+Hahah.